BuberryWorldwide/hoang-an-poetry/2007/23-02-2007-the-sap-that-drives-the-vine-called-humanity.md

 ---
-title: "The Sap That Drives The Vine Called Humanity"
+author: Unknown
+categories: Poetry
 date: 23/02/2007
-categories: Poetry
 layout: post
+title: The Sap That Drives The Vine Called Humanity
 ---

 **The Sap That Drives The Vine Called Humanity**